ogcincubator/iliad-apis-features/PROFILES.md

 # Profile patterns

+Standards can define very specific application behaviours, of general patterns common to many applications.
+Applications can be quite simple, but complexity emerges from many different solutions to the same common patterns.
+Alternatively powerful, flexible common patterns can be defined and re-used in applications.
+These however can be hard to understand - however **profiles** of such standards can provide simplified views by constraining and demonstrating implementation options.
+Profiles can also extend common patterns with application specific capabilities, including re-use of other common standards and rules how things inter-relate.

-**Profiles** allow all the underlying details of base standards to be automatically included in testing and validation - this _encapsulates_ the underlying complexity of base specifications.
+**Profiles** allow all the underlying details of base standards to be automatically included in documentation, testing and validation - this _encapsulates_ the underlying complexity of base specifications.

 This dramatically **simplifies** profiles in terms of both development and usage, and ensures **consistency** and conformance of profiles with base specifications.

 Typical types of profiles are a layering of general to specific, with specific benefits accruing to each layer in terms of reuse of software through to reuse of application data.
 ![](https://lucid.app/publicSegments/view/5bebb494-e12f-46c6-a633-9c4cb3f0ba56/image.png)

-In particular, if base specifications use the OGC BuildingBlocks then profiles can _leverage_ all the effort in design, testing and validation capabilities.
+In particular, if base specifications use the OGC BuildingBlocks then profiles can _leverage_ all the effort in design, testing and validation capabilities through CI/CT (*Continuous Integration/Continuus Testing),

-Thus profiles also use the same structures, so they can be profiled in turn.
+Thus profiles based on OGC Building Blocks also use the same structures as the underlying standards, so they can be profiled in turn.

 ## What is a profile?